ivan-hc/AppMan/README.md

   `-s`, `sync`	Updates the list of available apps.

+  `-t [argument]`, `template [argument]` Generate a template folder for your application in your /home/$USER directory, so you can manipulate it to your liking and test it on your computer.

   `-u`, `update`	Update AppImages using 'appimageupdate', if the update info is embedded into the AppImage itself by the developer.

   `-U`, `full-upgrade` Update everything, this will also re-install the non-updatable programs by replacing them with the	latest version available.
 This may take several minutes, depending on the number of programs, the sizes, the way	they are built, and the download speed.
 The updatable AppImages will perform the normal update (see "-u", "update").